salihcemesener/SmartAutoML-UI/readme.md

 ## 1. 🚨 Unused Settings Are Saved

-- **Description**: All parameter values  are saved to the configuration file, **even if the associated method was not selected or applied**.
+- All parameter values  are saved to the configuration file, **even if the associated method was not selected or applied**.
-- **Impact**: This leads to unnecessary clutter in the configuration file, making it harder to maintain or understand later.
+- This leads to unnecessary clutter in the configuration file, making it harder to maintain or understand later.
-  - **Example**: If the user only applies Z-Score on `feature_1`, the app may still save IQR, MAD, LOF, and Isolation Forest params for that column.
-- **Expected Behavior**: Only parameters relevant to the **selected and applied method** for each column should be saved.

-✅ **Improvement Needed**: Filter saved config to include **only the chosen method + its relevant parameters** per feature column.
+## 2. 🚨 Refactor Functions into a Class for Readability and Maintainability
+- Currently, all outlier detection, visualization, and handling logic is implemented as scattered standalone functions.
+- This structure leads to:
+  - Reduced readability and increased cognitive load when navigating the code
+  - Duplication of logic and inconsistent parameter management
+  - Difficulty in maintaining and extending the system
+- All logic should be encapsulated into related class to promote clarity, state reuse, and modular design.